bootscore/bootscore/README.md

 ## Plugins

 Extend bootScore with tiny but usefull [plugins](https://bootscore.me/plugins/).
 Each plugin uses Bootstrap or adds it to 3rd party plugins.

-## Workflow

-bootScore is a time-saver and designed to quickly create clean mobile-first projects.
-If you are familiar with Bootstrap classes and HTML, you will feel like home and be able to build whatever you want.

 ## Support & Contribute